Trade Stock Indices

 About USA Based Broker Regulations & US Regulatory Authorities

-• Max Leverage 50:1
+• Maximum Leverage 50:1

-• First In First Out FIFO Trading Execution (open transactions in 123 order, must close them in 123 order, not 321, not 312, not 213 order)
+• First In First Out FIFO Execution (open transactions in 123 order, must close them out in 123 order, not 321, not 312, not 213 order)

 • No StopLoss Order Setting

-It is for the above rule that most traders will not open a account with USA brokers, most traders who traded with America brokers closed their accounts & transferred them overseas with the coming of these rules, this is around year 2010.
+It is for the above rule that many traders will not open a account with USA brokers, most traders who traded with America brokers closed their accounts & transferred them overseas with the coming of these rules, this is around year 2010.

-In addition these regulators, will sue any stock indices financial broker that opens a trading account for US citizens, this is why no broker will open a trading account for an American Citizen, Only those in USA can open an Trading Account for An US Citizen.
-The only online brokers accepting USA clients are only those brokers based in USA.
+In addition these regulators, will sue any indices financial broker that opens a trading account for US citizens, this is why no broker will open a trading account for an American Citizen, Only those in USA can open an Trading Account for An US Citizen.
+The only online brokers accepting USA clients/customers are only those brokers based in USA.

-More Lessons and Topics:
+More Lessons and Tutorials & Topics:

 Forex Trading Seminar Gala